Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 Declaring Extra Tools for Hook Scripts

-The install() function called by dracut can define extra tools needed by a defined hook script.
-The “inst_multiple” command and its parameters inform dracut to include these extra tools/items in the initrd.
+The install() function called by dracut can define extra tools required by the specified hook script.
+The inst_multiple command and its parameters instruct dracut to include these extra tools and items into the initrd.

-The tools/items defined here can be any file, but are usually executables and libraries needed by the hook script.
+The specified tools and items can be files.
+Normally, they are executables and libraries required by the hook script.

-• Each file MUST be included in the Kiwi description either in a package, archive, or in the “root” tree in the image description directory.
+• Each file must be included in the KIWI NG description either in a package, archive, or in the root tree of the image description directory.

 • The parameters of the inst_multiple command are space separated.

-• Otherwise, a full pathname to the file is required.
-This is usually true for libraries and other special files.
+• Otherwise, a full path to the file is required.
+This normally applies for libraries and other special files.

-That’s it!
-At the time KIWI NG calls dracut the 90my-module will be taken into account and is installed into the generated initrd.
-At boot time systemd calls the scripts as part of the dracut-pre-mount.service.
+When KIWI NG calls dracut, the 90my-module is installed into the generated initrd.
+At boot time, systemd calls the scripts as part of the dracut-pre-mount.service.

-The dracut system offers a lot more possibilities to customize the initrd than shown in the example above.
+The dracut system offers many other possibilities to customize the initrd than shown in the example above.
 For more information, visit the dracut project page.

 7.8.2 Boot Image Parameters